 - Pre-sales relationship building

-- Sales service
+- Sales support service

-- After-sales service and ales support
+- After-sales support service

 - Resellers, white-label agreements, referral schemes